Loading...

 slopes on a v-t graph

-Solution: Slope is defined as the ratio of the difference in the vertical axis to a change in the horizontal axis.
+Solution: Slope is defined as the ratio of the difference in the vertical axis to the change in the horizontal axis.

 Similarly, the slope of segment $BC$ is \[\text{slope}=\frac{\Delta v}{\Delta t}=\frac{4-2}{2-1.5}=4\]

-There is an important note about the sign of slopes in a v-t graph.
-When the straight line makes an acute angle with the positive $x$ axis, the slope is positive, and an obtuse angle makes a negative slope.
+There is an important note about the sign of slopes in a velocity-time graph.
+When the straight line makes an acute angle with the positive $x$ axis, the slope is positive, and an obtuse angle results in a negative slope.
 This is shown in the figure below.

 angles in a velocity-time graph

-In the next example, the average and instantaneous acceleration of a moving object is obtained using a v-t graph.
+In the next example, we will obtain the average and instantaneous acceleration of a moving object using a v-t graph.

 Example (1): The velocity of a moving car along a straight line as a function of time is depicted in the following graph.
 Find